aidan-garvey/polymino/README.md

 ## How to Play

-(Please note: this game is unfinished.
-The following section describes how the game will be when it is completed, not its current state)

 Beams is a puzzle game along the lines of Tetris, Columns, Dr. Mario, etc.
 Use a cursor to swap blocks horizontally or vertically.
-Match 3 blocks of the same color to remove them from the board, and shoot a beam of light in the direction of the match!
+Match 3 blocks of the same color to remove them from the board, and shoot a wave in the direction of the match!
 Large junk pieces periodically fall from the top of the board.
-Hit them with a beam of light to shatter them into more blocks that you can match up!
+Hit them with a wave to shatter them into more blocks that you can match up!
-Beams are the same color as the blocks that you matched.
-Some junk has a color, and you must hit it with a beam of the same color to shatter them.
+Waves are the same color as the blocks that you matched.
+Some junk has a color, and you must hit it with a wave of the same color to shatter it.
-If you run out of blocks to match, use a lifeline to generate more at the bottom of the screen!
+If your board starts to get too crowded, use a bomb to destroy a group of blocks near your cursor!
 The game is over when there is no room for the next junk piece to be placed!

 ### Controls